rooting-company/roxana/README.md

 ### Properties:

-- **roxana.business.response-estrategy:** Defines how the user's massage will be formated in the rest responses.
+- **roxana.business.response-strategy:** Defines how the user's massage will be formated in the rest responses.
 There is four options that you can use:

   * **FULLY:** It Basically return the translated message and everything used to compose it, such like the language, the parameters and key.